Financial Shares Drive U.S. Stocks Higher

 ADVERTISEMENT

+Shares of financial companies have recently moved in tandem with longer-term U.S. government bond yields.
+The yield on the benchmark 10-year U.S. Treasury note rose to 2.180% Wednesday from 2.147% Tuesday, which was its lowest settlement since Nov.
+10. Yields rise as prices fall.

-Energy companies in the S&P 500 fell 1.5% as the price of oil slumped.
-U.S. crude for July delivery lost 5.1% to $45.72 a barrel after the U.S. Energy Information Administration reported that oil stockpiles rose for the first time in nine weeks.
-Gasoline inventories also rose, raising fears that U.S. drivers won't use up the glut of crude and fuel over the summer.
+Energy companies in the S&P 500 fell 1.5% -- their worst day since May 25 -- as the price of oil slumped.
+U.S. crude for July delivery lost 5.1% to $45.72 a barrel after the U.S. Energy Information Administration reported that crude inventories rose last week for the first time since March.

+Investors were also looking ahead to a series of events scheduled for Thursday, including a policy decision from the European Central Bank.

+Former Federal Bureau of Investigation director James Comey is expected to testify in Washington that he felt President Donald Trump was trying to establish "a patronage relationship" with him, according to prepared remarks released Wednesday.

 The Stoxx Europe 600 slipped less than 0.1% as shares of oil and gas companies fell.
-Banco Santander shares lost 0.9% in Madrid after it announced the takeover of Spanish rival Banco Popular Español, which the ECB had deemed "likely to fail" earlier Wednesday.
+Bank shares rose, with Banco Santander bucking the trend.
+Its shares lost 0.9% in Madrid after the bank announced the takeover of Spanish rival Banco Popular Español, which the ECB had deemed "likely to fail" earlier Wednesday.

 In Asia, Japan's Nikkei Stock Average and Australia's S&P/ASX 200 were both little changed, while Korea's Kospi lost 0.4%.
 The Shanghai Composite Index added 1.2%.